chunksnbits/jquery-quickfit/README.md

 jquery-quickfit is for you, if:

 * you want to resize a great number of items in a short amount of time
+* you want to resize an item multiple times (e.g., on window resize)
 * you can live with a small level of inaccuracy
 * you want to autofit a single line of text

 jquery-quickfit is not for you, if:

-* you need to fit a small amount of text
+* you need to fit a small amount of text only once
 * you need a 100% accurate fit of the text into its container
 * you want to fit a paragraph of text, spanning multiple lines